Deep learning enabled strategies for modelling of complex aperiodic plasmonic metasurfaces of arbitrary size: Methods

 In large, aperiodic assemblies of nanostructures on the other hand, the concept of dressed polarizabilities seemed less useful so far, mainly because of the considerable computational effort.
 To overcome this limitation, we present here a data-driven approach based on deep learning, allowing to approximate dressed polarizabilities of many nanostructures in complex assemblies at almost no computational cost.
 The data-driven approximation is several orders of magnitude faster compared to the conventional calculation of dressed polarizabilities via full field electrodynamics simulations.
 In combination with the assumption of predominantly short-range interactions, the neural network predictor allows to obtain near- and far-fields for disordered metasurfaces of essentially arbitrary size.

 \paragraph*{General concept and geometric model} Our concept consists in using the complex arrangement of many nanostructures in the plane of the metasurface and to predict approximate dressed polarizabilities simultaneously for all constituents using a deep convolutional neural network (CNN).
 The principle is illustrated in figure~\ref{fig:neural_network_model}a.
 The input area of the neural network -- its \textit{field of view} -- has a size of $1\times 1$\,\textmu m$^2$.
-Our goal is to use this neural network in a raster-scan-like manner, as depicted in figure~\ref{fig:neural_network_model}b, to perform calculations of arbitrarily large, disordered metasurfaces.
+Our goal is to use this neural network then to evaluate each rod's response with a separate prediction, by centering the network's field of view sequentially on each nanostructure, assuming that short-range interactions inside the predicted area are the most significant source of the local field's perturbation.
+This is depicted in figure~\ref{fig:neural_network_model}b, our goal is to perform calculations of arbitrarily large, disordered metasurfaces.
+In the following, we refer to this procedure as ``dressed polarizability substitution''.

 This approach should provide a good approximation in the case when optical interactions are mostly short-range, and can be well approximated by taking interactions into account only within the local field of view of the artificial neural network.
 To qualitatively demonstrate the validity of this local neighborhood approximation, we provide a first comparison with a full simulation in figure~\ref{fig:neural_network_model}c, showing excellent agreement.
 A more detailed analysis and benchmarks will be given later in the following.

 In general, the approach is not restricted to a specific type of nanostructure.
 Within the limits imposed by the discretization of the top-view image, it can handle nano-scatterers of any possible geometry and size -- under the validity conditions of the dressed polarizability approximation, which is discussed above.
 Also, while the height of the structures needs to be constant with the chosen 2D CNN, variable height structures would be possible for instance through a 3D CNN.\cite{wiechaDeepLearningMeets2020} For the purpose of the demonstrations in this study, we use random meta-surfaces composed of identical gold nanorods of $70\times 30\times 30\,$nm$^3$, covering $7\times 3$ pixels in the top-view images.
 All rods are aligned with their long axis along $X$.
 Using the same geometry for every nano-structure in the random assemblies implies that a modification of the optical response is purely due to optical coupling.
 To furthermore demonstrate that the dressed polarizability concept is capable to describe inhomogeneous environments, we deposit the nanorods on a glass substrate ($n_{\text{subst}}=1.45$) surrounded by air ($n_{\text{env}}=1$).
 For a first test we spectrally limit the data-set to the resonance wavelength of a single rod at $\lambda_0=635\,$nm.